-When you’re unable to earn a living, you’re in a vulnerable position.
-We know you’re worried about your finances and wondering how you’re going to afford medical treatment.
-We’ll protect your rights and use our knowledge of the state laws to ensure you receive the maximum payments you need.
+You’re in a vulnerable position when you cannot earn a living.
+We know you’re worried about your finances and wondering how to afford medical treatment.
+Our long-term disability lawyers will protect your rights and use our knowledge of the state laws to ensure you receive the maximum payments you need.

-When you’re treating a disability, there are options to supplement your lost income.
-Various disability programs allow injured workers to recover a percentage of their average wages, so they don’t face financial hardships.
+When recovering from a disability, you have options for supplementing your lost income.
+Various disability programs allow injured workers to recover a percentage of their average wages so they don’t face financial hardships.
 If the situation develops into a permanent disability, benefits could last for life.

-To find out more about how we can help with your long-term disability claim or appeal a denied claim, call Fusco, Brandenstein & Rada, P.C. at 516-496-0400 to speak with one of our New York long-term disability attorneys.
+To learn more about how we can help with your long-term disability claim or appeal a denied claim, call Fusco, Brandenstein & Rada, P.C. at 516-496-0400 to speak with one of our long-term disability lawyers in New York.

 What is the difference between workers’ compensation and long-term disability?

-Many people misunderstand the differences between long-term disability (LTD) benefits and workers’ compensation coverage.
-People sometimes use the terms interchangeably, but these are different types of insurance plans.
-Workers’ comp provides multiple benefits for anyone who suffers a work-related injury or illness, while long-term disability may replace a percentage of lost wages when someone gets hurt on or off the job and suffers a loss of wages.
+Many misunderstand the differences between long-term disability (LTD) benefits and workers’ compensation coverage.
+People sometimes use the terms interchangeably, but these are different insurance plans.
+Workers’ comp provides multiple benefits for anyone with work-related injuries or illnesses.
+At the same time, long-term disability may replace a percentage of lost wages when someone gets hurt on or off the job and suffers a loss of wages.

-If your employer provides a group Long Term Disability (LTD) plan, when you become disabled, you should request a copy of the policy immediately or plan summary.
+If your employer provides a group Long Term Disability (LTD) plan, when you become disabled, you should request a copy of the policy immediately or a plan summary.
 It will include important information, such as filing deadlines, necessary evidence to submit, and a list of qualifying medical conditions.
-You will need to be familiar with these terms if you want to file a claim.
+You must be familiar with these terms if you want to file a claim.

 Injuries and Illnesses Eligible for Long-Term Disability Coverage

-A long-term disability insurance claim refers to a physical, mental, or emotional impairment that prevents a person from working for a period longer than six months.
+A long-term disability insurance claim refers to a physical, mental, or emotional impairment that prevents a person from working longer than six months.
 Every policy is different and might contain variations that indicate what is and isn’t considered a disability.
-There are also exclusions that could prevent you from collecting benefits if your illness or injury falls under any of those categories.
+Some exclusions could prevent you from collecting benefits if your illness or injury falls under any of those categories.

 The Employee Retirement Income Security Act (ERISA) enforces regulations and protects an injured worker’s rights.
 If your employer provides group LTD disability insurance coverage, the policy will fall under ERISA laws.
-If you suffer a disabling injury or illness, you can request policy information to help you determine whether you’re eligible for coverage and which benefits you are able to receive.
+If you suffer a disabling injury or illness, you can request policy information to help you determine whether you’re eligible for coverage and which benefits you can receive.

-Generally, the list of qualifying medical conditions for long-term disability insurance coverage includes:
+Generally, the list of qualifying medical conditions for long-term disability insurance coverage includes the following:

 - Vision or hearing loss